Close Menu

 The successful end to our family’s cultural onboarding session—heading off to “school” together.

-She let her new student climb onto the back of their toy car, and the two of them “drove” off to school together, laughing the whole way.
+She let her new student climb onto the back of their toy car, and the two of them drove off to school together, laughing the whole way.

 The messy bed was still a disaster.
 Toys were still everywhere.

-It was just a small moment on a messy bedroom floor, but it was a great reminder that sometimes, they really do absorb what we teach them.
+But it was a great reminder that sometimes, they really do absorb what we teach them.

-Your Home Already Has a Mentorship Program
+Your Home Already Has a Sibling Bonding Program

-You already have one.
-It’s running right now, every single day, in the background.
+It is running right now, every single day, in the background.

 Your job is to teach your older kids well, trust that they absorbed more than you think, and then get out of the way long enough to watch them prove it.